CopernicaMarketingSoftware/Documentation/Yothalot/php-job.md

 }
 ```

-All of the above methods accept one parameter: an integer value with the
+All of the above methods but local accept one parameter: an integer value with the
 setting.
+The local method accepts a boolean.
 You must set these tuning parameters *before* you start the job.
 For an explanation of the  meaning of all the tuning parameters, see the special in-depth
 [article about tuning mapreduce jobs](copernica-docs:Yothalot/tuning).